Lab report structure

 - Research avenues for the future or implications of the research.

 The abstract can vary in word length from a minimum of 120 words through to 250 words.
 However, always check the assignment instructions to be sure of the limit required for your report.
+Typically an abstract is a single paragraph although sometimes it can be two paragraphs.

 This is the first main section of the report and may be easiest to write in conjunction with the discussion section because it is often important to follow-up, in your discussion, on at least one or two of the studies you mentioned in your introduction.